314study/314study.github.io/index.md

 <img src="doc/TutorsPage.png">

-If you are logged in as a tutor, you can look through a list of students that are in need of tutoring in the Students page.
+If you are logged in as a tutor or student, you can look through a list of students that need help in certain subjects in the Students page.
+As a tutor, you can see who needs help.
+As a student, you can see other students who need help in the same subject so group study sessions can be planned.

 <img src="doc/studentsPage.png">